 1 For the GA release only of Davis data units, cloud integration metrics are provided free of charge.
 These metrics will consume DDUs and be billed for in a release planned for early 2021.
 For more information, see DDU consumption estimates for cloud services.

-2 Cloud integrations also provide metrics for virtual machine instances (AWS EC2 instances, Azure VM instances, GCP VM instances, VMware VM instances).
+2 Cloud integrations also provide metrics for virtual machine instances (AWS EC2 instances, Azure VM instances, GCP VM instances).
 Virtual machine metrics count against your allotment of host-unit included metrics when the underlying VM is monitored by OneAgent.
-For example, if you have 10 VMware VMs monitored via the VMware integration and 5 of those VMs are monitored via OneAgent, then the metrics of those 5 VMs will be included with the host units and no DDUs will be consumed.
+For example, if you have 10 Azure VMs monitored via the cloud integration and 5 of those VMs are monitored via OneAgent, then the metrics of those 5 VMs will be included with the host units and no DDUs will be consumed.
 The metrics of the other 5 VMs will consume DDUs.

 DDU consumption examples for metrics